columnflow/columnflow/docs/user_guide/structure.md

 {py:class}`~columnflow.tasks.reduction.ReduceEvents` procedure.
 The selection steps to be shown can be chosen with the ```--selector-steps``` argument.
 Without further argument, the outputs are as much plots as the number of selector steps given.
-On the other hand, the {py:class}`~columnflow.tasks.cutflow.PlotCutflow` task gives a single histograms containing only the total event yields for each selection step given.
+On the other hand, the PlotCutflow task gives a single histograms containing only the total event yields for each selection step given.

 - ```Merge``` tasks (e.g. {py:class}`~columnflow.tasks.reduction.MergeReducedEvents`,